tor-iv/burn-jameson/README.md

 ## 🎯 Quick Understanding

 **What This App Does:**
-- Users point their phone at a competitor whiskey bottle (Jameson, Bulleit, etc.)
+- Users point their phone at a competitor whiskey bottle (various brands supported)
 - Google Vision API detects the bottle brand in real-time using ML
 - AR "burn" animation plays over the bottle
 - User purchases Keeper's Heart whiskey and uploads receipt photo